aphan2005/Distributed-File-system-1/README.md

 4. Replicas respond with ```LEARN(o, t)```
 5. Operation is committed once a majority has learned it
 6. All replicas apply committed operations in the same order

+### Required Behavior
+A distributed file is represented as:
+- Metadata object
+-   logical filename

 ## Setup & Execution Instructions